Noel Price

 Garry Noel Price (born December 9, 1935) is a Canadian former professional ice hockey defenceman.
-He played in the National Hockey League with seven teams between 1957 to 1976.
+He played in the National Hockey League with seven teams between 1957 and 1976.
 He also spent considerable time in the minor American Hockey League during his career, which lasted from 1956 to 1976.

 Price started his National Hockey League career with the Toronto Maple Leafs in 1958.
 He would also play for the New York Rangers, Detroit Red Wings, Montreal Canadiens, Los Angeles Kings, Pittsburgh Penguins and Atlanta Flames.
-He would retire after the 1976 season.
-He would win one Stanley Cup with Montreal in 1966.
-He was the last remaining active member of the Pittsburgh Penguins' 1967–68 expansion team.
+He won one Stanley Cup with Montreal in 1966.
+He was traded along with Denis DeJordy, Dale Hoganson and Doug Robinson from the Kings to the Canadiens for Rogie Vachon on November 4, 1971.
+He retired after the 1976 season as the last remaining active member of the Pittsburgh Penguins' 1967–68 expansion team.